McGill-ECSE321-Winter2024/project-group-16/README.md

-Hey, this is the Sports Scheduling App as seen by group 16.
+Hey, this is the Gold Gym app as seen by group 16.

 ## Project Overview

-For more information about the AssetPlus application, please consult the [wiki](../../wiki).
+For more information about the Gold Gym application, please consult the [wiki](../../wiki).

 ## Team Members